 - Good Quality – The component quality of the faders, knobs, and jog wheels is high.
 It will last you longer than other cheaper iPad controllers.

-The controller itself offers a full EQ section and quality platters that are of a decent size.
+The controller itself offers a full EQ section and quality aluminum jogwheels that are of a decent size.
 A professional layout helps break the cycle of iPad controllers that don’t look like DJ gear.
-The inclusion of a master out is a bonus allowing for high-quality sound output via the built-in 24-bit soundcard.
+The inclusion of excellent connectivity is a bonus allowing for high-quality sound output via the built-in 24-bit audio interface.

-The Native Instruments Traktor Kontrol S2 Mk2 is the best DJ controller for people that want to DJ with an iPad and controller combo.
+The Reloop Mixon 8 Pro is the best choice for people that want to DJ with an iPad and controller combo.

 - Club Layout – The Pioneer XDJ XZ manages to replicate the club-standard layout of Pioneer’s high-end gear.
 Familiar and powerful.